Health Indicator Report of Utah Population Characteristics: Poverty, Children Age 17 and Under

-The data for this graph come from the Current Population Survey (CPS) for years 1995-2007 and from the American Community Survey (ACS) for years 2008-2016 and from Small Area Income and Poverty Estimates for years 2017-2019
+The data for this graph come from the Current Population Survey (CPS) for years 1995-2007, from the American Community Survey (ACS) for years 2008-2016 and from Small Area Income and Poverty Estimates for years 2017-2019

 NotesBoth the ACS and CPS data are based on a sample and are subject to sampling variability.
 The degree of uncertainty for an estimate arising from sampling variability is represented through the use of a margin of error.
 The value shown here is the 90 percent margin of error.
 The margin of error can be interpreted roughly as providing 90 percent probability that the interval defined by the estimate minus the margin of error and the estimate plus the margin of error (the lower and upper confidence bounds) contains the true value.